thomluther/ha-anker-solix/README.md

 ## Optional entity pictures
-If you want to use the optional entity pictures that are shown in the example screenshots in the [INFO](INFO.md), you need to copy the `images` folder from the integration installation path to the `www` folder of your Home Assistant installation.
+If you want to use the optional entity pictures that are shown in the example screenshots in the [INFO](INFO.md), you need to copy the `images` folder from the integration installation path to the `www` folder of your Home Assistant installation configuration folder.
 If you operate a Home Assistant OS device, you can preferrably use file management Add Ons such as Studio Code Server or File Explorer to copy this folder after the installation:
-1. Navigate to the `CONFIG` folder of your HA installation
+1. Navigate to the `CONFIG` folder of your HA installation (where your configuration.yaml is located)
-1. Navigate to `customer_componets/anker_solix/` folder and copy the `images` subfolder containing the integration pictures
+1. Navigate to `custom_components/anker_solix/` folder and copy the `images` subfolder containing the entity pictures
-1. Back in `CONFIG` folder, navigate to the `www\community\anker_solix` folder or create the folder structure if not existing
+1. Go back to your `CONFIG` folder and navigate to or create the `www\community\anker_solix` folder structure if not existing
 1. Paste the `images` folder into the created `anker_solix` community subfolder

  Once the images are available, they will be picked up when the integration is (re)-creating the entities, like on first creation or re-load of the configuration entry.
+ Make sure to reload your HA UI browser window without cache to get the images shown properly.

 ## Integration configuration is done in the UI